unionai-oss/unionml/docs/source/flyte_sandbox.md

 In {ref}`Local Training and Prediction <local_app>` we ran our training and prediction functions locally by:

-1. Executing our `flytekit-learn` app as python module by calling the `model.train` and `model.predict` methods.
+1. Executing our `ulearn` app as python module by calling the `model.train` and `model.predict` methods.
 2. Starting a FastAPI server and invoking the `/train` and `/predict` endpoints using the `requests` library.